snd/hinoki/README.md

 the documentation in this readme is incomplete.

-the api is going to change.
+it is most likely going to change a lot.

 use at your own risk!